Exposure at Imitate Modern

 The gallery’s desire to create an informal, edgy environment lends itself to global recognition, however there is the issue of audience appeal.
 The work displayed within Imitate Modern is perhaps aimed at the younger generation or those with a fondness for popular culture.
 Despite this, Exposure is effective in its simplicity and successfully showcases the talent of its hopeful artists, many of who have used this exhibition as a platform in order to assert their presence in the art world.

-Exposure is at Imitate Modern from 19th July until 16th August 2014, for further information visit here.
+Exposure is at Imitate Modern from 19th July until 16th August 2014.
+For further information visit the gallery’s website here.